francescadal/Tic-Tac-Toe/README.md

 --
 Goal was to create a working Tic-Tac-Toe game.

--Is visible online
+*Is visible online

--Toggles between "X" and "O"
+*Toggles between "X" and "O"

--Declares winner or tie
+*Declares winner or tie

+*functional

 --
 Challenges
  *Implementing the ajax.
 Very little time to actually learn what it is.
 I felt extremely uncomfortable working with it and trying to work it into my game.